huntermills707/FastText-with-Context/README.md

 A high-performance C++ implementation of FastText extended with a **concatenation-with-projection** architecture for stratified metadata groups.
 Built from scratch with OpenMP parallelization, it supports streaming training on large datasets and learns separate low-dimensional embeddings for each metadata group (patients, providers), which are concatenated and projected into a shared output space.

+The project ships with a MIMIC-III preprocessing pipeline, a two-stage hierarchical bootstrap workflow for confidence intervals, and a pure-numpy Python loader for inference and diagnostics.

 ## Key Features

 - **Stratified Metadata Groups**: Each metadata group (patient demographics, provider role) gets its own embedding space and dimension.
 Groups are concatenated and projected through a learned matrix rather than additively combined.